Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Assistance with prescription drug costs in South Carolina

-Medicare beneficiaries who are enrolled in Medicaid, an MSP, or Supplemental Security Income (SSI) also receive Extra Help.
-This federal program lowers prescription drug costs under Medicare Part D. Individuals who don’t receive Extra Help automatically can apply for it through the Social Security Administration (SSA).
-The income limit is $1,615 a month for single applicants and $2,175 a month for married couples, and the asset limit is $14,610 for individuals and $29,160 for spouses.
+Medicare beneficiaries who also have Medicaid, an MSP, or Supplemental Security Income (SSI) will receive Extra Help.
+This program lowers Medicare Part D prescription drug costs.
+When beneficiaries apply for this program themselves, the income limit is $1,843 a month for singles and $2,485 a month for couples.
+The asset limit is $16,660 for individuals and $33,240 for spouses.

 How does South Carolina regulate long-term services and supports (LTSS)?

-Medicare beneficiaries increasingly rely on Long-term Services and Supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-In fact, 20 percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015.
-Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
+Medicare beneficiaries increasingly rely on long-term care, and the portion of seniors needing these services will keep rising as the population ages.
+However, long-term care is mostly not covered by Medicare.
+While Medicaid fills the gap in Medicare coverage for long-term care, its complex eligibility rules can make qualifying for benefits difficult.
 What’s more – eligibility rules vary significantly from state to state.

 Medicaid nursing home coverage

-Income limits: The income limit is $2,349 a month if single and $4,698 a month if married (and both spouses are applying).
+Income limits: The income limit is $2,742 a month if single and $5,484 a month if married (and both spouses are applying).

 When only one spouse needs Medicaid, the income limit for single applicants is used – and only the applicant’s income is counted.

 Assets limits: The asset limit is $2,000 if single and $4,000 if married (and both spouses are applying).
 If only one spouse has Medicaid, the other spouse can keep a Community Spouse Resource Allowance (CSRA) that is up to $66,480.
-This is a lower amount that in many other states.
+This is a lower amount than in many other states.

 Certain assets are never counted, including many household effects, family heirlooms, certain prepaid burial arrangements, and one car.
-Medicaid long-term care enrollees also can’t have more than $595,000 in home equity.
+Medicaid long-term care enrollees also can’t have more than $688,000 in home equity.

 Home and Community Based Services (HCBS) waivers